MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 > [!TIP]
 > Review the Azure landing zone design area for [traditional hub and spoke architecture](../azure-best-practices/traditional-azure-networking-topology.md).

-1. Decide on whether a new platform landing zone subscription is needed or not.
+1. Decide on whether a new platform landing zone subscription is needed.
 We recommend that most customers use their existing *Connectivity* subscriptions, even when they use multiple regions.
 1. Within the subscription, create a new resource group in the new target region.
 1. Create a new hub virtual network in the new target region.
 1. If applicable, deploy Azure Firewall or network virtual appliances (NVAs) into your new hub virtual network.